nicholaschiang/gather/README.md

 ## Developing

-To view all commands provided by our `Justfile`:
+To view all commands provided by our `Justfile`, simply run:

 ```bash
 just